 Available error.
 A workaround is to set file quotas for all users

-In older versions of ownCloud, you could set an expiration date on both local and public shares.
-Now you can set an expiration date only on public shares, and local shares do not expire when public shares expire.
+In older versions of ownCloud, you could set an expiration date on both local and public link shares.
+Now you can set an expiration date only on public link shares, and local shares do not expire when public link shares expire.

 Setting a user’s storage quota should be the equivalent of read-only, however, users can still create empty files.